Georgia College & State University congratulates local students for making Spring 2024 Dean’s List

-MILLEDGEVILLE, GA (05/15/2024)– Georgia College & State University recognizes its students from the J. Whitney Bunting College of Business and Technology for making the Dean’s List for the spring 2024 term.
+MILLEDGEVILLE, GA (05/15/2024)– Georgia College & State University recognizes its students from the John H. Lounsbury College of Education for making the President’s List for the spring 2024 term.

-Georgia College salutes all of its students who made the Dean’s List for their outstanding efforts.
+Georgia College salutes all of its students who made the President’s List for their outstanding efforts.

 Georgia College & State University (GCSU) is the state’s designated public liberal arts university where students learn the essential skills to compete in a fast-paced, global society.